ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 We have utilzied space and minimized the amount of water needed!

-The bowl of nutrients is very easy to make.

-Start slow with 1:100 solution.

-When we make our nutrient solution, we always add the same amount.

-If you don't change the bowls water and instead just add more fertilizer every 5 days eventually the bowl will get dirty and the roots will suffer.

-Therefore, it is better to change the bowls on schedule to avoid any issues at all!

-Let's say that every 5 days for now, to be safe, you change the nutrient solution.

-Each time you do it you weight out exactly the amount you will use for each thing using a scale.

-Make sure you have a kitchen scale that has multiple zeros after the decimal point for better accuracy.

-Each time you change the bowl, you will be putting the same amount in.

-Thus, the plants will never have accumulation shock!

-This is very important!

-While it might seem like more work to change the bowl often, it prevents any issues!

-NO issues means a good crop!

 The inside of the home depot small cardboard box on its side is about 11" total, so if you try a 12" bowl it will push the walls of the cardboard box out alot.

 # Inexpesive Bowls